mctep/peer-assessments/README.md

 * It is better to use some form builder for React.
 But I have not found any that statisfied me.
 * Try to `recompose` in the future
 * Think about fetching single element (`userForAssessment` publication)
+* I have not put work `meteor-css-modules` and `typed-css-modules` together.
+* Link font files like webpack.
+I had to use Semantic UI CDN instead of `semantic-ui-css`.